pydata/patsy/doc/formulas.rst

    y ~ 0 + a:b
    y ~ 1 + a + b + a:b

-And, indeed, we can check that the matrices that Charlton generates for these two formulas have identical column spans:
+And, indeed, we can check that the matrices that Patsy generates for these two formulas have identical column spans:

 .. ipython:: python